RMIT-Hive-Rocketry/GCS/docs/development.md

 For debug, so far we've only opened temporary `/tmp/gcs_rocket_pub.sock` and `/tmp/gcs_rocket_sub.sock` sockets.
 They should be formalised with the config.ini file at some point perhaps? or maybe just best to document it here and hard code it into the file.

 - Frontend API websocket: `ws://localhost:1887`
+- Frontend HTTP server: `http://localhost:8008` (in config.ini)

 ## Device emulation / packet mocking